-Planting sweet potatoes is such a rewarding crop to grow.
+Plant sweet potatoes, because they are such a rewarding crop to grow.

-- for the entire growing season you can harvest sweet potato greens ( cut only the tips up to three leaves only add to your smoothie or lightly fry with coconut oil adding garlic at the finish).
-This is one of natures anti cancer remedies – rich source of lutein.
+- rich source of lutein, one of nature’s anti-cancer remedies.
+For the entire growing season, you can harvest sweet potato greens (cut only the tips up to three leaves) and add to your smoothie or lightly fry with coconut oil adding garlic at the finish.

-- most prominenet nutrient is Vitamin C (boosts your immune system and keeps teeth and gums healthy
+- full of Vitamin C, which boosts your immune system and keeps teeth and gums healthy

-- rich in complex carbohydrates, dietary fiber and beta carotene
+- rich in complex carbohydrates, dietary fibre and beta carotene

-- In Uganda they slice the root and dry it in the sun – Amukeke.
+- In Uganda, they slice the root and dry it in the sun for amukeke.
 This is served for breakfast with peanut sauce.

-- In Sudan they bake the root under the ground and is served with tea
+- In Sudan they bake the root under the ground and it is served with tea.

-- In Kenya they are mostly eaten mashed and as flour from dried tubers replacing wheat and sugar in baked goods.
+- In Kenya they are mostly eaten mashed.
+Flour from dried tubers replaces wheat and sugar in baked goods.